axwel13/angularjs-nwjs/README.md

 #### Make sur you have Node Version >= 4.0

 ```
-# after download the project, run :
+# after download this project, run :
 npm install

 # start project with :